nodiscc/xsrv/README.md

   ╹ ╹┗━┛╹┗╸┗┛
 ```

 Run your own network services, on a server you control.
-Self-hosted communication, collaboration systems, file storage, transfer, sharing and synchronization, web publishing, automation, development, multimedia, IT infrastructure, and more.

-This [ansible](https://en.wikipedia.org/wiki/Ansible_(software)) playbook lets you quickly and reliably install and manage various network services and applications on a personal or enterprise server.
-A simple command-line wrapper is provided.
+This [ansible](https://en.wikipedia.org/wiki/Ansible_(software)) playbook lets you quickly and reliably install and manage various network services and applications on your own servers.
+A simple command-line wrapper is provided for initial deployment and occasional maintenance tasks.

 [![](https://gitlab.com/nodiscc/xsrv/badges/master/pipeline.svg)](https://gitlab.com/nodiscc/xsrv/commits/master)